cdot/Hotpot/README.md

 The controller collates data from a number of sources to support rules that decide if the heating needs to come on.
 - Any number of DS18x20 temperature sensors, usually one for heating (CH) and one for hot water (HW), connected to GPIO.
-- Any number of mobile devices running the 'Hotpot' Android app,
 - Any number of Google calendars,
 - Any number of web browsers talking directly to the controller,
 - Weather information from the UK Meteorological Office data service.